Everest was first summitted this day

 Today is the birthday of King Charles II.
-You know.
-Or you used to, at least.
-No, not the King Charles who got his head chopped off.
-But his son, the one who ended up hiding up an oak tree.
+Not the King Charles who got his head chopped off, but his son, the one who ended up hiding up an oak tree.

 And what's an oak apple?
 Well, it's a mutated leaf, caused by the gall wasp, whose babies inject chemicals into oak leaves to warp them into a nutritious nest for themselves.
 Isn't Mother Nature wonderful?

 We will be marking today with something a bit more appetising than an Oak Apple - a Apple Blossom Cocktail by Trader Vic.
 A remarkably effective combination of just two ingredients: Calvados (or applejack) and sweet vermouth with dashes of orange bitters.

 Join the Discussion